Hilbert space embeddings of independence tests and interaction measures of several variables: Positive definite independent kernels of order

 We define the extended diagonal $\Delta_{n-1}^{n}$ of $\mathds{X}_{n}$ as the set

-hence an PDI$_{n}$ kernel $\mathfrak{I}$ is zero at the extended diagonal $\Delta_{n-1}^{n}$ if $\mathfrak{I}= \mathfrak{I}^{\prime}$.
-This assumption simplifies several results, for instance in Theorem \ref{basicradialndim} and Theorem \ref{PDIngeometryrkhs}, and as shown in the previous Lemma, does not change the value of the double integration.
+that is, the set of pairs for which at least one of its coordinates is equal.
+The assumption that an PDI$_{n}$ kernel is zero at the extended diagonal $\Delta_{n-1}^{n}$, or in other words that $\mathfrak{I}= \mathfrak{I}^{\prime}$, simplifies several results, for instance in Theorem \ref{PDIngeometryrkhs} and Theorem \ref{integPDIn}, and as shown in the previous lemma, does not change the value of the double integration we aim to analyze.